|GPCM-C-1||MESH MUST be used as the message transport mechanism|

 Message senders and receivers have two options when connecting to the central MESH server: MESH API or the MESH client.

-Message routing to registered practice
+To registered practice

 Where message senders create messages destined for a patient’s registered practice, MESH message automated message routing is encouraged.

 Automated message routing enables a message sender to send a message to the MESH server without specifying a destination MESH mailbox ID.
 MESH takes care of routing the message to the mailbox of the patient’s registered GP practice.
 This simplifies the task of message creation for the sending organisation.